Promotic

 DTR flow controllog.0

-Recommended values for the Ethernet parameters:
+Recommended values for the Ethernet-client parameters:

-TCP/UDP port numberby converter M-BUS/Ethernet settings
+TCP/UDP remote port numberaccording to setting of converter M-BUS/Ethernet

-Ethernet transfer typeby converter M-BUS/Ethernet settings
+Ethernet transfer typeaccording to setting of converter M-BUS/Ethernet

 Description and recommended values for the Protocol parameters:

 Response receipt timeout1000 ms (or greater).
 Only for serial link.
 The time (in milliseconds) the driver is waiting for the response on sending the message.
-If no response comes during this time, the transfer of the message is terminated (event onEndOfTransfer fires with error 24 or 66).

 Note:

-The communication description by the PmCommData objects
+The communication description by means of the PmaCommGroup object

-The variables in the PmCommData object can be of arbitrary number, type and order.
+The variables in the PmaCommGroup object (or even better the variables in the PmaData object with ExtComm data extension) can be of arbitrary number, type and order.
 The driver uses optimalised internal communication messages for reading the data from the device.
-All variables are read (if the Data refresh enabled configurator is enabled), when writing to the variable, only the single value is sent (if the Auto write when writing to item configurator is enabled).

-In one PmCommData object, the data items can be defined (variables on the Data page or Comm data extensions) for multiple meters simultaneously.
+In one PmaCommGroup object, the data items can be defined (variables on the "Data" tab or ExtComm data extensions) for multiple meters simultaneously.

-Description of the ItemId configurator:
+Description of the "ItemId" configurator:

-Examples of identifier syntax:
+Examples of the identifier syntax:

 sa44.M1.TemperFor